jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

 The features with top 20 of both highest and lowest correlations against risk (0/1) were selected for modeling.
 Correlation was used since I started with three categories clustered as risk (high, medium, low).
 But right now we have only two classes, so that hypothesis testing could also be applied.

 ### Evaluation
+As I expected, PCA dimensionality reduction didn't work well.
+All algorithms applied to top 10 components only generate models with low accuracies close to baseline (only choose the most frequent class, Table 3).
+The best model was built based on the top correlation selection and Random Forest Classifier with an accuracy of 0.78 and roc-auc of 0.80 (Table 3).
+The obtained accuracy is 16% better than baseline, demonstrating a good performance.

 <div align="center">
   Table 3.
 Accuracy, F1 and ROC-AUC score of test set